-You can get a grate rate on your home loan or refinance with DFS because we have strong relationships with over 40 lenders (and we love to negotiate with them for you!).
+You can get a great rate on your home loan or refinance with DFS because we have strong relationships with over 40 specialist home loan lenders (and we love to negotiate with them for you!).

 There is a huge range of home loans and lenders in Australia.
 The type of home loan you need depends on your individual circumstances.

 Read on to find out about the different types of home loans available, as well as their pros and cons.

 The amount you borrow is called the principal.
 With a principal and interest home loan, your repayments include both principal and interest repayments.
 You fully pay off the entire amount you owe (including interest) over the term of the loan.